Facebook tracking pixel

 This isn’t a decision made lightly.
 TRT is prescribed by a doctor only after comprehensive lab testing confirms that your testosterone levels are significantly low and that you’re experiencing related symptoms.
 For high-performing individuals, feeling “off” can impact everything from boardroom focus to personal relationships.
 A thorough provider will first investigate and rule out other underlying health issues that could be causing the deficiency.
 This data-driven approach ensures that if you move forward with TRT, it’s the right and most effective solution for your specific biology.

-What Is TRT and Who Is It For?
+What TRT Does and Who It’s For

 TRT is a targeted medical treatment for men who have been diagnosed with hypogonadism—a condition where the body doesn’t produce enough testosterone on its own.
 This diagnosis isn’t based on symptoms alone; it requires blood tests to confirm that levels are clinically low, typically below 300 ng/dL.
 The therapy is intended for men who experience a combination of these low levels and persistent symptoms like chronic fatigue, low sex drive, or unexplained changes in mood and body composition.